 One of the most under-rated film stocks, and also one of the most commonly found, is Kodak’s Gold 200 film type.
 This stock can be found at nearly all film camera shops and many Walgreens and CVS pharmacy’s.

 This is not only a great color negative film for beginners looking to take on analog photography, but also a great stock that can be used by professionals for many daylight situations.
 Check out our full review of Kodak Gold 200 below!

-Fuji Pro 400H is the fifth film on our list and is another stock among analog photographers favorites.
+Fuji Pro 400H is the sixth film on our list and is another stock among analog photographers favorites.
 It has a subtle, yet noticeable grain exposure that provides a soft feel and offers a unique touch.

 Many photographers use this for portraits and it is commonly compared with Kodak Portra 400, however, many photographers tend to prefer the grain on the Portra stock more.
 With that being said, I highly recommend trying out Fuji Pro 400H for yourself so you can know for sure what you prefer more.